TheMcSebi/Minecraft-ChunkQuery-Plugin/README.md

 # Minecraft-ChunkViewer-Plugin

 Minecraft Paper plugin for retrieving basic chunk and player information from a minecraft server

+Used as backend for [Minecraft-ChunkQuery-Viewer](https://github.com/TheMcSebi/Minecraft-ChunkQuery-Client)

 ## Versions
  - Minecraft 1.20.1